 Many outdoor shops in mountain towns now offer fat-bike rentals or tours as a way to experience the trails year-round from your bike saddle.
 Or, check with your local Nordic skiing area—sometimes bikes may be permitted on these trails, too.
 Those with superhuman lung capacity have been known to ride up and down groomed ski slopes after hours—again, only at ski areas that permit uphill traffic.

 For dog lovers

 Want all the fun of cross-country skiing without all that cardio effort?
 Better call Fido over.
-In this Norwegian sport that’s gaining popularity in the U.S., a person on cross-country skis is pulled chariot-style by a dog (or horse) across a snowy trail or racecourse.
-Generally speaking, most dogs over 30 pounds are skijor-material.
+In this Norwegian sport that’s gaining popularity around the world, a person on cross-country skis is pulled chariot-style by a dog (or horse) across a snowy trail or racecourse.
+Generally speaking, most dogs over 13 kilos are skijor-material.
 As for you, traditional cross-country skiing skills are a prerequisite.